Apply Now

 • Doctor of Philosophy (PhD)

-• Photo of yourself (In size of 3.5 centimeters wide by 4.5 centimeters high or 2 x 2″)
+• A passport photo or a similar-sized photo (In size of 3.5 centimeters wide by 4.5 centimeters high or 2 x 2″)

 • Official and signed transcripts from previous academic degrees

-• Diplomas from previous academic degrees (see Registration for Studies Concurrent with an Additional Degree)
+• Certification of eligibility for previous academic degrees (see Registration for Studies Concurrent with an Additional Degree)

 • Ranking- If available

-• Photo of yourself (In size of 3.5 centimeters wide by 4.5 centimeters high or 2 x 2″)
+• A passport photo or a similar-sized photo (In size of 3.5 centimeters wide by 4.5 centimeters high or 2 x 2″)

 • Official and signed transcripts from previous academic degrees

-• Diplomas from previous academic degrees (see Registration for Studies Concurrent with an Additional Degree)
+• Certification of eligibility for previous academic degrees (see Registration for Studies Concurrent with an Additional Degree)

 Additional Information